 DRAMs are typically organized as a small set of banks that maintain their states independently of each other.
-Each bank consists of several rows and each row contains multiple columns.
+Each bank consists of mutiple rows and columns.
 Reading data from a given DRAM row requires the old row to be first closed (precharge) at a cost of Row Precharge (tRP) delay and the new row to be opened (activate) at a cost of Row Access Strobe (tRAS) delay.
 Once the given row is opened, any column within that row can be accessed within a Column Access Strobe (tCAS) delay.
 An auto-refresh operation of a given row involves closing (precharge) the currently opened row (with a tRP latency) and opening (activate) the row being refreshed (with a tRAS latency).
 Thus, the total time taken by an auto-refresh is tRAS+tRP.

 In a typical DRAM, refresh operations are triggered by an external control circuit that periodically sends refresh commands to the DRAM over the command bus.
+This external control circuit is called a DRAM Controller, which can be a separate chip or integrated into another chip such as a microprocessor.
 This method of refreshing DRAMs is called auto-refresh.
 If a CPU or a peripheral tries to access the DRAM when an internal refresh is in progress, such memory references will stall until the refresh operation is complete.
 A typical DRAM requires one refresh cycle every 15.6 μ s [12].
 During the refresh operation, the last opened row is closed before the refresh row is opened.
-The processor accesses the DRAM memory for fetching data and instructions in the event of a cache miss, but this fetch is stalled while DRAM autorefresh is in progress.
+The processor accesses the DRAM memory for fetching data and instructions in the event of a cache miss, but this fetch is stalled while DRAM auto-refresh is in progress.
 Thus, the response time of a DRAM access depends on the point of time memory is accessed by the processor relative to a DRAM refresh.